rpsft/etlbox/ETLBoxDocu/articles/examples/example_complex_dataflow.md

 }
 ```

-Now we want to store the calcualted Rating in the table `customer_rating`.
+Now we want to store the calculated Rating in the table `customer_rating`.
 So we create another destination
 for this table and link it to our BlockTransformation.

 ```C#